Installation

 <h5 class="card-title dropdown-toggle">

-<a class="text-decoration-none link-dark"
+<a class="text-decoration-none link-secondary"

 data-bs-toggle="collapse" href="#starter-code" aria-expanded="false" aria-controls="starter-code">